 What to Expect From Pearson VUE on Test Day

-Project Management Institute, or PMI, is a global organization setting standards for the field of Project Management.
+PMI is a global organization setting standards for the field of Project Management.
 PMI develops all of the test content for the standardized Project Management Professional (PMP) exam which determines your certification status.
-PMI recently selected Pearson VUE to manage the electronic PMP testing process.
+PMI recently selected Pearson VUE to manage the electronic testing process.

 Your test fees go directly to PMI, but the test scheduling, administration, and analysis are managed by Pearson VUE.

-Begin by submitting your PMP application at the PMI website (www.pmi.org).
+Begin by submitting your PMP exam application on the PMI website.
 With the approval of your application, PMI emails you testing payment instructions.
-Only after you have an approved PMP application and fees paid will you receive the required authorization code for scheduling your exam at a Pearson VUE Center.
+Only after you have an approved PMP exam application and fees paid will you receive the required authorization code for scheduling your exam at a Pearson VUE Center.
 Your authorization code is valid for one calendar year from issuance.

 Most testing is scheduled online, but you can always call Pearson VUE to see if seats are available.
 The time of year, the number of seats at a given testing center, and last minute re-scheduling can all impact seat availability.
 You may need to check different Pearson VUE locations to find the testing time you need.
 It is recommended you schedule your test as soon as you have your code to help reserve a time that works best for you.